ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 If the aircraft begins to overshoot significantly or oscillate after the stick input, halt the tests before the situation begins to endanger the aircraft.
-The aircraft may require more manual tuning before QAUTOTUNE can be run.
+The aircraft may require more manual tuning before autotuning can be run.

 To test the stabilization loops independent of the input shaping, set the parameter: :ref:`Q_A_RATE_FF_ENAB <Q_A_RATE_FF_ENAB>` to 0.